ccerv1/funding-mechanisms-research/Taxes.md

 ### Acknowledgements

 - Investopedia: [What are taxes?](https://www.investopedia.com/terms/t/taxes.asp)
-- ChatGPT: "What are the main forms of taxes and how do they work?""
+- ChatGPT: "What are the main forms of taxes and how do they work?"